 Narcissists hate being replaced.
 They hate knowing you’re out there, smiling, laughing, being loved by people who actually see your value.

 So live your life fully.
 Reconnect with friends, go on weekend trips, pick up new hobbies.
-And yes, share moments online if it feels right.
+And yes, share moments on social media if it feels right.
 Just don’t overdo it.

 And just don’t do it to provoke them.
 Do it because you’re genuinely living again.
 That’s what drives them crazy, knowing they’re no longer the center of your world.

-When they see you surrounded by joy and support, they’ll regret pushing you away more than you’ll ever know.
+When they see you surrounded by joy and support, they’ll regret hurting you and pushing you away.

-Want to hit them where it hurts?
-Fall in love with someone who actually treats you with respect.
+Date, and why not, fall in love with someone who treats you with respect.

 Learn to Respond, Not React

-The moment you stop reacting and start responding calmly and strategically, they lose grip.
+So the moment you stop reacting and start responding calmly and strategically, they lose that grip.

-If they say, “You’re imagining things,” you say, “I know what I experienced.”
+If they say, “You’re imagining things,” say, “I know what I experienced.”

 If they say, “You owe me,” you say, “Kindness shouldn’t come with a price.”